 By providing free tax preparation, we help our clients avoid costly tax preparation fees and predatory tax-time financial products that can reduce the value of a family’s tax return by hundreds of dollars.
-In 2020 alone, we estimate that we saved our clients $250 per tax return filed by our volunteers—a total of nearly $75,000 in fees avoided.
+We estimate that each return our volunteers prepare saves our clients $250 in fees—a total of nearly $100,000 in fees avoided annually for our clients.

-Our free tax preparation services are provided by IRS-certified volunteers and are available to qualifying individuals and families with annual income less than $57,000.
+Our free tax preparation services are provided by IRS-certified volunteers and are available to qualifying low- and moderate-income individuals and families.
 For details about our hours of operation, program requirements, or what to bring to the tax site, click here!

 Free Online Tax Return Self-Preparation

-Arkansas Asset Builders has teamed up with GetYourRefund.org to help you file your taxes online with the help of certified VITA volunteers.
-Any household with income under $66,000 can file federal and state taxes online absolutely free and get live technical or tax-law assistance via chat support from IRS-certified volunteers.
+Arkansas Asset Builders has teamed up with MyFreeTaxes.com to help you file your taxes online with the help of certified VITA volunteers.
+Any household with income under $73,000 can file federal and state taxes online absolutely free and get live technical or tax-law assistance via chat support from IRS-certified volunteers.